amel-github/sars-ani/README.md

 ### Remarks

-The number of reported SARS-CoV-2 events in animals in each country depends on the reporting strategy of the country to the OIE, the intensity of the research and surveillance strategy in the different animal species (e.g. whether pets from infected households are systematically investigated or not), the media coverage on the diagnosed cases, and the uptake of the reported event by the ProMED-mail team.
-If an event/outbreak is not published in OIE-WAHIS and/or ProMED-mail then it will not be included in the dataset.<br>
+The number of reported SARS-CoV-2 events in animals in each country depends on the reporting strategy of the country to the WOAH, the intensity of the research and surveillance strategy in the different animal species (e.g. whether pets from infected households are systematically investigated or not), the media coverage on the diagnosed cases, and the uptake of the reported event by the ProMED-mail team.
+If an event/outbreak is not published in WAHIS and/or ProMED-mail then it will not be included in the dataset.<br>

 ### Data collection process